Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Experiments

+As $\mathbf{E}[q^t]$ increases with respect to the bundle size $P$ (based on Theorem~\ref{theorem:line search}), $\mathbf{E}[\mathrm{time}(t)]$ increases with respect to $P$ based on \eqref{equ:timet}.
+In addition, as the PCDN algorithm requires fewer iterations for larger $P$ to converge to $\epsilon$ accuracy (from~\eqref{equ:Iteration Upper Bound} in Section~\ref{sec:Analysis of PCDN}), it is essential to make a trade-off between the increasing runtime per iteration $\mathbf{E}[\mathrm{time}(t)]$ and the decreasing iteration number $T_{\epsilon}$ to select the optimal bundle size $P^*$.
+In practice, we run PCDN with varying $P$.
+Figure~\ref{fig:time-vs-p} shows the training time as a function of bundle size $P$ for the \textsf{real-sim} dataset and the optimal bundle size $P^*$ can be determined.
+In this work, we empirically select the optimal $P^*$ for each dataset (See Table~\ref{table: pstar}).

-In this work, we empirically select the optimal $P^*$ for each dataset (as summarized in Table~\ref{table: pstar}).
-Note that it is not necessary to set the optimal $P$ to obtain significant speedup, in practice, a wide range of $P$ will achieve significant speedup.
+We note that it is not necessary to obtain the optimal $P$ to achieve significant speedup, as a wide range of $P$ will suffice to achieve the same goal in practice.
 As shown in Figure~\ref{fig:time-vs-p}(a), when $P$ is greater than 500, it achieves considerable speedup higher than SCDN (5 times faster than SCDN for $P$=500).
-For a new dataset, one can empirically select a relatively large $P$ (about 5\% of \#feature), run it using the most relaxed stopping criteria, and then adjust $P$ accordingly.
+For a new dataset, one can first select a relatively large $P$ (about 5\% of \#features) with the most relaxed stopping criteria for a pilot experiment, and then adjust $P$ for best performance when necessary.

-\textbf{Implementation} \quad We compare the proposed PCDN algorithm with three state-of-the-art $L_1$-regularized optimization methods, the CDN~\citep{DBLP:journals/jmlr/YuanCHL10}, SCDN\footnote{Since the comparisons in \cite{DBLP:conf/icml/BradleyKBG11} have shown that SCDN is much faster than SGD-type algorithms for datasets with more features, we only compare PCDN with SCDN here.}~\citep{DBLP:conf/icml/BradleyKBG11}, and Trust Region Newton (TRON)~\citep{Lin:1999:NML:588897.589173} methods.
-All these solvers are implemented in C/C++.
-For the Armijo line search procedures (Eq.~\ref{equ:qrmijo}) in the PCDN, CDN and SCDN methods, we set $\sigma=0.01$, $\gamma=0$ and $\beta=0.5$ for fair comparisons.
-The OpenMP library is used for parallel programming where a task is distributed among a team of threads using the \verb"parallel for" construct with \verb"static" scheduling.
+{\flushleft \textbf{Evaluated Methods.}} We evaluate the proposed PCDN algorithm against the state-of-the-art $L_1$-regularized optimization approaches, including newGLMNET \cite{DBLP:conf/kdd/YuanHL11}, CDN~\cite{DBLP:journals/jmlr/YuanCHL10}, Shotgun-CDN (SCDN)\footnote{Since the experimental validation in \cite{DBLP:conf/icml/BradleyKBG11} has shown that SCDN is much faster than the SGD-type algorithms (including {SGD}, \algname{Parallel SGD} \cite{Langford:2009,DBLP:conf/nips/RechtRWN11}, and \algname{SMIDAS} \cite{DBLP:conf/icml/Shalev-ShwartzT09}) for datasets with more features, and SCDN performs well on datasets with more samples than features, we only compare the PCDN algorithm with the SCDN scheme here.
+The SCDN algorithm is also a competitive representative of the generic parallel coordinate descent algorithms in \cite{scherrer2012scaling}.}~\cite{DBLP:conf/icml/BradleyKBG11}, interior-point method (IPM) \cite{koh2007interior} and trust region Newton (TRON)~\cite{Lin:1999:NML:588897.589173} methods with C/C++ implementations.
+For the Armijo line search procedure \eqref{equ:qrmijo} in the PCDN, CDN and SCDN methods, we set $\sigma=0.01$, $\gamma=0$ and $\beta=0.5$ for fair comparisons.
+The OpenMP library is used for parallel programming.
+The stopping criteria used in the experiments are similar to the outer stopping condition used in~\cite{DBLP:conf/kdd/YuanHL11}.